 Last Updated on

 A cheese plate is perfect for an appetizer, party or date-night in!
-This cheese plate has all kinds of Italian meats, cheeses and other necessary goodies!
+Filled with all kinds of Italian meats, cheeses and other necessary goodies!
 I’m going to show you how to make a small and large size along with alternative options.

-I’ve said it once and I’ll say it again, I would rather have a cheese plate over any other meal, dessert, appetizer, anything.
-This is my ultimate favorite and luckily my husband loves it too so I don’t have to eat it alone 😉 We received a bunch of super neat cheese plates and kitchen gadgets from our wedding so a cheese board was in order.
+I would much rather have a cheese plate over any other meal, dessert, appetizer, anything.
+This is my ultimate favorite and luckily my husband loves it too so I don’t have to eat it alone 😉 We received a bunch of super neat platters and kitchen gadgets from our wedding so a cheese board was in order.
 Although you totally can eat this as a meal, this makes an awesome appetizer for a small to large gathering.

-I’m going to tell you some of my favorite ingredients use and how you can make a cheese plate too!
+I’m going to tell you some of my favorite ingredients to use and how you can make this smaller cheese plate!

-Here are some other epic alternatives.
+Here are some other epic alternatives I use as well.
 I typically like to use 2-4 cheeses, 2-3 meats, 2-3 different cracker assortments, 1 fresh fruit option, 1 dried fruit option, 1 type of nut.
-This certainly all depends on the size of your cheese plate.
+This certainly all depends on the size of your plate or board.
 If you have more room, add more!
 The more, the merrier 🙂

 - camembert, goat cheese, blue cheese or gorgonzola, fresh mozzarella or burrata